mahithagarikipati/NetflixRecommenderSystem/index.md

  We made use of Google Colab and Jupiter notebook for compiling the code and dsba-hadoop cluster for deployment.

 ### Pearson Correlation Coefficient  & Cosine Similarity Algorithm Results
-The algorithm is tested to check the efficiency for some random users from the list above
+The algorithm is tested to check the efficiency for some users which are listed above

 ### Pearson Correlation Coefficient